MicrosoftDocs/win32/desktop-src/Msi/searching-for-a-file-and-creating-a-property-holding-the-file-s-path.md

-﻿---
+---
-Description: 'During a Windows Installer installation, the installer can search for a file and create a property containing the file''s path.' ms.assetid: '6587b349-852d-4d4e-a8d4-76dfb0ef0f0b'
+Description: During a Windows Installer installation, the installer can search for a file and create a property containing the files path. ms.assetid: 6587b349-852d-4d4e-a8d4-76dfb0ef0f0b
-title: 'Searching for a File and Creating a Property Holding the File''s Path'
+title: Searching for a File and Creating a Property Holding the Files Path ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Searching for a File and Creating a Property Holding the File's Path